This page may contain affiliate links. Learn More.

 Year 2 we planted four pounds and got four pounds… I’m thinking to myself we would be better off eating our seeds…

 Each year we bought organic seed potatoes for obvious reasons.
-Each year we thought it would be our year.
-Each year our hopes were high and our returns low.
+Every time we thought it would be our year.
+But our hopes were high and our returns low.
 So what were we doing wrong?

 Let’s talk about Year 4.
 We planted eight pounds of seed and harvested 58 pounds of marvelous potatoes!
 Finally, success!
 The kinds of potatoes we grew included fingerlings, Yukon golds (my favorite) and the red potatoes.